 How to Choose the Right Online British Curriculum School for Your Child

-The comparison table helps narrow the field, but the right choice ultimately depends on your family's specific circumstances.
-Here are the most common decision factors and which providers align with each.
+The comparison table narrows the field; the right choice depends on your family's specific circumstances.
+Below are the most common decision factors and the providers that align with each.
+For most families weighing several priorities at once, CambriLearn appears in more than one row, which is part of why it tends to be the strongest overall fit.

-If your child thrives with structured daily lessons: King's InterHigh, Cambridge Home School Online, and Sophia High School all deliver live, timetabled lessons.
+If your child thrives with structured daily lessons: CambriLearn, King's InterHigh, Cambridge Home School Online, Sophia High School, and iBOS all deliver live, timetabled lessons.
 Students log in at set times, interact with teachers and peers in real time, and follow a schedule similar to traditional school.
+CambriLearn additionally lets families combine live lessons with self-paced study where helpful, an option most live-only providers don't offer.

 If you need multiple curriculum options: CambriLearn is the only provider on this list offering six curriculum pathways under one roof.
-This matters for families who might switch from the British pathway to South African CAPS, or who have siblings on different educational tracks.
+This matters for families who might switch from the British pathway to South African CAPS, who have siblings on different educational tracks, or who want to combine British qualifications with NCAA-eligible US coursework.

 If you're targeting elite university admissions: Cambridge Home School Online and Crimson Global Academy both emphasise competitive university placement.
 CHS achieves it through selective admissions and small-group intensity.
-CGA offers integrated admissions consulting.
+CGA offers integrated admissions consulting through its parent company.

 Understanding British Curriculum Qualifications